Courses of six week evening antenatal classes for couples, suitable to attend from approximately twenty-six weeks of pregnancy onwards.

 Each woman receives a copy of Sarah Boyd's Visualisations for Labour CD, to enable her to practice relaxation and breathing techniques at home, in preparation for her labour and birth.
 The more a mum-to-be can practice these skills in advance of labour, the more likely she is to use them, as she will feel confident she knows what she is doing, and how much it can help her.
 Strong, empowered, confident women are more likely to have a positive birth experience!

 We also recognise that, whilst it is really important to start to consider the changes that a new baby will bring to your life whilst you are still pregnant, it can be really difficult to understand just how those changes will affect you until your baby is here and you are in the thick of new parenthood.
 So, as well as having classes in the antenatal course dedicated to considering the realities of life with a new baby, we also include a daytime class once your baby is here (which you come to with your baby), to compare with other new parents whether the reality matches your expectations, to share experiences and to find shared solutions to elements of parenting that may be harder than you expected.
 This class is delivered by Kirsten Hanlon, postnatal doula, parenting consultant and valued member of the Birth Baby Balance team.
 You can decide on the date to attend this class once your baby is here, and you feel ready to venture out.
-Classes are held in Witney on the first Tuesday of every month, and in Milton-under-Wychwood on the last Monday of every month.
+Classes are held monthly in Eynsham and Milton-under-Wychwood.
 More details can be found here.

 We feel it is important for your antenatal teacher to have a good understanding of local policies and practices at the nearby hospitals and birth centres.
 Sarah and Kirsten both attend monthly meetings at the JR, in the role of User Representatives, to keep up to date with everything that is going on across Oxfordshire when it comes to having a baby.
 This information informs their teaching, and, once the course attendees have had their babies, their experiences can be fed anonymously back to the decision makers at the hospital, to inform them of what could be done better and what is going well, from women's perspectives.
 Sarah and Kirsten are the only User Representatives in the county attending these meetings, which gives them a great insight into the local maternity services.